Our Favorite 100 Grocery Store Backpacking Foods

 TRADER JOE’S

-Trader Joe’s is another place to find many of the common backpacking grocery store foods listed above.
+Trader Joe’s is another place to find many common backpacking grocery store foods listed above.
 Many hikers rave about Trader Joe’s because you can often find backpacker-friendly foods in their specific brand for less.

 • Nuts and nut mixes